dylanpotteroconnell/dylanpotteroconnell/_posts/2018-7-29-debatefinalsummary.md

 ### What does it mean to “win” a debate?

 Intelligence Squared declares their nominal winner with a simple metric, measuring whether the For or Against side had the largest absolute percentage point shift in support from the pre debate to the post debate audience poll.
 Thus, if the For side originally had 40% support and the Against side 35% support before the debate, and after the debate the For side had 45% support and the Against side had 43% support, the 8 percentage point increase of the Against side trumps the 5 percentage point increase of the For side, and the Against side wins the night.
+We will refer to this method for determining a victory as the ISM (Intelligence Squared Metric).

-The problem with this metric stems from the fact  that *there are a variety of ways that opinions could shift between the three camps*.
+The problem with this approach stems from the fact  that *there are a variety of ways that opinions could shift between the three camps*.
 This is related to both its usage of absolute percentage point change (with no reference to the relative switch), as well as the presence of the undecided voters.

-I stumbled upon [this](https://stats.stackexchange.com/a/94742) excellent post by whuber on StackExchange.
-I have the pleasure of knowing whuber in person, and in characteristic fashion he gives a thorough and insightful analysis of the ways in which we can have different shifts in support (among the different groups) for the same absolute result, in ways that make determining the winner quite difficult.
-We cite a simple example proposed by whuber in this post.
+I stumbled upon [this](https://stats.stackexchange.com/a/94742) excellent post by *whuber* on StackExchange.
+I have the pleasure of knowing *whuber* in person, and in characteristic fashion he gives a thorough and insightful analysis of the ways in which we can have different shifts in support (among the different groups) for the same absolute result, in ways that make determining the winner quite difficult.
+We cite a simple example proposed by *whuber* in this post.

-Consider a situation where originally 20% are For, 60% are Against, and 20% are undecided (we will write this as a vector $(.2, .6, .2)$.
+Consider a situation where originally 20% are For, 60% are Against, and 20% are undecided (we will write this as a vector $(.2, .6, .2)$).
 After the debate, the vector of support is $(.3, .4, .3)$.
 Under the ISM, this is a clear and decisive win for the For side, as they gained 10 percentage points of support, while the Against side lost 20 percentage points.
-However, there are a variety of between-group opinion switches that could lead to this result. whuber suggests that we write these between-group switches in a 3x3 transition matrix, where the $ij$th element represents the percent of the original supporters for the $i$th camp before the debate are supporters of the $j$th camp after the debate (with For as 1, Against as 2, and Undecided as 3).
+However, there are a variety of between-group opinion switches that could lead to this result. *whuber* suggests that we write these between-group switches in a 3x3 transition matrix, where the $ij$th element represents the percent of the original supporters for the $i$th camp before the debate are supporters of the $j$th camp after the debate (with For as 1, Against as 2, and Undecided as 3).
 Then, this represents a plausible transition matrix for our final result.

 $$
 \mathbb{A} = \left(